 OVERVIEW: The Dorsey & Whitney Foundation is the philanthropic arm of Dorsey & Whitney, a U.S.-based corporate law firm.
-Its grants focus on “organizations, programs and projects that contribute to the cultural, civic, educational and general welfare of each community as a whole, as well as nonprofits that provide legal services for people who cannot otherwise afford representation.”
+Its grants prioritize “organizations, programs and projects that contribute to the cultural, civic, educational and general welfare of each community as a whole, as well as nonprofits that provide legal services for people who cannot otherwise afford representation.”

-Many of the above grantees are also recipients of additional matching gifts funds from the Dorsey & Whitney Foundation.
-The foundation matches individual charitable contributions made the firm’s lawyers—yet another recent to reach out and network.
+Past music and music-inclusive recipients include: $20,000 to the Minnesota Orchestra in Minneapolis, MN; $20,000 to the Saint Paul Chamber Orchestra in St. Paul, MN; $10,000 to Walker Art Center in Minneapolis, MN; $10,000 to the Minnesota Opera in Minneapolis, MN; $7,500 to ARTSFUND in Seattle, WA; $5,000 to Ordway Center for the Performing Arts in St. Paul, MN.
+Many of these grantees are also recipients of additional matching gifts funds from the Dorsey & Whitney Foundation.
+The foundation matches individual charitable contributions made the firm’s lawyers—yet another reason to reach out and network.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)